George Washington Tayler, 1890 - 1915

 George Tayler was killed during the battle for Chunuk Bair at Gallipoli on 8 August 1915.
 He was aged 25.
 His body was not recovered and his name is on the Chunuk Bair (New Zealand) Memorial, Chunuk Bair Cemetery, Gallipoli, Turkey.

 George was born in Eltham on 4 February 1890.
 His parents were Alice Maud and George Washington Tayler.
-His father, who was born in New York, was Eltham's first Mayor and was also a Justice of the Peace.
+His father was Eltham's first Mayor and was also a Justice of the Peace.
 George had an older sister and two younger brothers and a younger sister.

-George attended Auckland Grammar School and passed his matriculation and solicitors' general knowledge examination at the end of 1905.
+George passed his matriculation and solicitors' general knowledge examination at the end of 1905.
 On leaving school he worked as a teller in the Eltham branch of the Bank of New Zealand.
 He resigned to enrol to study law at Victoria University College.
 While he was studying he was employed as a law clerk by the Eltham firm Syme and Weir.

 He enjoyed playing sports and participated in tennis, hockey and golf.
 He was also active in the territorial forces, holding the rank of Lieutenant from May 1912.